Flourick/PythonCollection/README.md

 # Python Scripts Collection

-Collection of various python scripts, may be useful to some of you.
+Collection of various python scripts, may be useful to someone.

 ### BackpackBumper